I'm a huge fan of kids lit!

-But even more, I'm a big lover of classic, vintage kids books -- the really great stories that we all heard as kids or may have even been read by our parents & grandparents in their childhood.
+But even more than kids stories, I'm a big lover of vintage & classic children's books -- the really great stories that we all heard as kids or may have even been read by our parents & grandparents in their childhood.

-So many of these stories were written with a message or moral, the illustrations are gorgeous and the text is poetic.
-And kids will adore them!
+So many of these classics for kids were written with a message or moral, the illustrations are gorgeous and the text is poetic.

-I love to share some of my childhood favorites with my kids.
-Since we change our books with the seasons, I thought I would make a seasonal list of vintage faves for summertime -- books about oceans, islands, play and relaxing summer days.
+And since we change the books on our shelves with the seasons, this list focuses on the vintage faves for summertime -- stories that include oceans, islands, play and relaxing summer days.

 Time of Wonder